Top-level domain: Proposed domains

 Around late 2000, ICANN discussed and finally introduced .aero, .biz, .coop, .info, .museum, .name, and .pro TLDs.
 Site owners argued that a similar TLD should be made available for adult and pornographic websites to settle the dispute of obscene content on the Internet, to address the responsibility of US service providers under the US Communications Decency Act of 1996.
 Several options were proposed including xxx, sex and adult.
 The .xxx top-level domain eventually went live in 2011.

 An older proposal consisted of seven new gTLDs: arts, firm, .info, nom, rec, .shop, and .web.
 Later .biz, .info, .museum, and .name covered most of these old proposals.

 During the 32nd International Public ICANN Meeting in Paris in 2008, ICANN started a new process of TLD naming policy to take a "significant step forward on the introduction of new generic top-level domains".
 This program envisioned the availability of many new or already proposed domains, as well as a new application and implementation process.
 Observers believed that the new rules could result in hundreds of new gTLDs being registered.

 On 13 June 2012, ICANN announced nearly 2,000 applications for top-level domains, which began installation throughout 2013.
-The first seven – bike, clothing, guru, holdings, plumbing, singles, and ventures – were released in 2014.
+The first seven—bike, clothing, guru, holdings, plumbing, singles, and ventures—were released in 2014.
+As of 2025, there are approximately 1,200 delegated generic top-level domains (gTLDs) in the global Domain Name System, including legacy gTLDs (such as .com, .org, and .net) and gTLDs introduced in the 2012 New gTLD Program.

+ICANN has been gearing up to roll out the subsequent round of New gTLD expansion by opening the second round of the New gTLD Application window in April 2026 for 12 – 15 weeks.
+The first draft of the New gTLD Applicant Guidebook was published on 30 May 2025, followed by the period of public comments has now been approved by the ICANN board and is now expected to be published on ICANN's website by December 2025.

+ICANN has also opened up the Applicant Support Program to support organizations and communities which are in need of financial support to apply for New gTLD.
+The application window to apply for financial support has been extended until 19 December 2025 from the original deadline of 19 November 2025.
+ICANN has also mandated applicants to choose a registry backend service provider from ICANN's accredited Registry Service Provider (RSP) list, which is expected to be published in early 2026.
+ICANN is publishing timely updates on their website.